 PIDFile has been excluded from these examples with Restart=no because we advise against auto-restarting DS/OpenDJ.
 If the server crashes, you should investigate what has happened and why, and also check for other issues such as disabled backends before restarting the server manually.
 Additionally, auto-restarting the server could cause issues for client applications (such as AM/OpenAM) that ping an alive endpoint but do not know if the backend they require is actually available.

 If you do include PIDFile, it should only be for the purpose of helping systemctl/systemd identify the process ID (Restart should still equal no).

 Generate a DS/OpenDJ init script by running the create-rc-script tool as detailed

 in Administration Guide › Managing Server Processes.
 For example:

-$ ./create-rc-script --userName root --outputFile opendj.initYou can view the attached example init script that was generated for OpenDJ 3.5.
+$ ./create-rc-script --userName root --outputFile ds.initAn example init script is attached to this article for reference.